Gone Girl (film): Plot

-Nick deduces Amy's scheme, convinces Margo of his innocence, and hires lawyer Tanner Bolt, known for representing husbands suspected of murdering their wives.
-Nick meets two of Amy's ex-boyfriends: Tommy O'Hara claims he was framed for rape by her after he ended their relationship; wealthy Desi Collings, against whom Amy had filed a restraining order for stalking, turns Nick away.
+Nick deduces Amy's scheme, convinces Margo of his innocence, and hires lawyer Tanner Bolt, known for representing husbands suspected of uxoricide.
+Nick meets two of Amy's ex-boyfriends.
+Tommy O'Hara claims that she framed him for rape and ruined his life after they broke up.
+The wealthy Desi Collings, against whom Amy filed a restraining order for stalking, rejects Nick.

 When Amy's campground neighbors rob her, she calls Desi for help, convincing him that she fled Nick's abuse.
 Desi agrees to hide her in his lakehouse.
-Bolt convinces Nick to reveal his affair on a popular talk show, thus seizing the narrative initiative from the media.
-Andie reveals the affair at a press conference shortly before the show, but Nick insists on conducting the interview.
-He affirms his innocence and feigns regret for his shortcomings as a spouse, knowing that Amy will be watching.
+Bolt convinces Nick to admit to his affair on a popular talk show, thus seizing the narrative initiative from the media.
+Andie reveals the affair at a press conference shortly beforehand, but Nick insists on conducting the interview.
+He affirms his innocence and feigns regret for his shortcomings as a spouse, knowing that Amy is watching.

-The interview is a success, garnering widespread sympathy for Nick.
-However, Boney has already gathered enough murder evidence and arrests Nick and Margo.
+The interview garners widespread sympathy for Nick.
+However, Boney, having gathered adequate evidence, arrests Nick and Margo.
 Bolt bails them out, and they brace for the impending trial.
-After watching Nick's interview, Amy rekindles her attraction to him and spends weeks crafting her escape story.
-Using lakehouse surveillance cameras and self-inflicted wrist and vaginal injuries, she makes it appear that Desi kidnapped and raped her.
-She then seduces Desi, slits his throat during sex, and returns home covered in his blood, thus clearing Nick of suspicion.
+After watching Nick's interview, Amy rekindles her attraction to him and begins crafting her escape story.
+Using surveillance cameras and self-inflicted injuries, she makes it appear that Desi kidnapped and raped her.
+She seduces Desi, slits his throat during sex, and returns home, clearing Nick of suspicion.

 Medical examiners lend credence to Amy's story.
-During questioning, Boney probes her inconsistencies, but Amy spins the focus onto Boney by calling her incompetent.
-The FBI believes Amy and closes the case, but Boney gleans Amy's guilt.
-Upon returning home, Amy tells Nick the truth, admitting to Desi's murder.
-She states that Nick pleading for her return on TV is the one she wants and the one who inspired her forgiveness.
+During questioning, Boney probes her inconsistencies, but Amy accuses Boney of incompetence.
+The FBI closes the case, but Boney gleans Amy's guilt.
+At home, Amy tells Nick the truth, but says that she forgives him after seeing him plead for her return on TV.
 Nick shares this with Boney, Bolt, and Margo.
-Despite unanimously agreeing that Amy is guilty, everyone acknowledges a lack of evidence.
+They agree that Amy is guilty, but acknowledge a lack of evidence.
 Bolt wishes Nick well and returns to New York.

 A televised interview takes place in their home seven weeks later.
-Anticipating Nick's intention to leave her and publicly expose her story, Amy reveals her pregnancy minutes before the interview, having inseminated herself with Nick's sperm from a fertility clinic.
-Nick reacts violently at first but feels responsible for the child and ultimately decides to stay with Amy, despite Margo's despair.
-The "happy" couple announces on television that they are expecting a child.
+Anticipating Nick's intention to leave her and expose her story, Amy reveals her pregnancy minutes before the interview, having inseminated herself with Nick's sperm from a fertility clinic.
+Nick reacts violently but feels responsible for the child and decides to stay with Amy, to Margo's distress.
+The couple announces on television that they are expecting a child.